From Urinary Incontinence to Pelvic Pain: How to Talk About Sex Health Issues with Your Partner

 Physical sex issues are one more challenge for you and your partner(s) to solve together

-When it comes to how to talk about sex health issues with your partner(s), these steps will help you approach it as a team, support each other in the healthiest way possible, and grow stronger as a result.
+When it comes to how to talk about lack of intimacy with your partner(s), these steps will help you approach it as a team, support each other in the healthiest way possible, and grow stronger as a result.

 To Top